 Data Management and Governance Jumps to Second Most Important Challenge

-Respondents indicated that data management and governance pose the second most critical challenge to their organisations, a significant jump from its number ten spot in the 2018 survey.
-As organisations seek to leverage data with technologies such as RPA, AI, machine learning and continuous auditing and monitoring, IT audit functions are becoming increasingly focused on evaluating risks associated with data collection, processing and reporting.
+Respondents indicated that data management and governance pose the second most critical challenge to their organizations, a significant jump from its number ten spot in the 2018 survey.
+As organizations seek to leverage data with technologies such as RPA, AI, machine learning and continuous auditing and monitoring, IT audit functions are becoming increasingly focused on evaluating risks associated with data collection, processing and reporting.

-“There is considerable room for improvement in terms of the structure, quality and accuracy of the data available in most organisations.
-When an organisation reaches higher levels of maturity related to data management and governance, it’s much more adept at not only avoiding downside risks but also taking advantage of the opportunities for using data as an enterprise-enabled and competitive differentiator,” said Struthers-Kennedy.
-“Data is the lifeblood for many organisations, so IT audit functions need to ensure that key aspects of data management are considered as part of every audit and review activity.”
+“There is considerable room for improvement in terms of the structure, quality and accuracy of the data available in most organizations.
+When an organization reaches higher levels of maturity related to data management and governance, it’s much more adept at not only avoiding downside risks but also taking advantage of the opportunities for using data as an enterprise-enabled and competitive differentiator,” said Struthers-Kennedy.
+“Data is the lifeblood for many organizations, so IT audit functions need to ensure that key aspects of data management are considered as part of every audit and review activity.”

 Growing Importance of IT Partnerships